The letter yesterday and today How writing changed the world

 One of the earliest letter cultures emerged in ancient Egypt: as early as the 3rd millennium BC, the Egyptians were making and inscribing papyrus scrolls to send messages.
 And there were also already “mail carriers”, who transported the inscribed papyrus scrolls on foot or – for long distances – by ship on the Nile.
 The ancient Babylonians also used an early form of the letter, sending clay tablets on which they had impressed their cuneiform messages.

 How many letters are sent nowadays?
-In 2017, Swiss Post delivered 2.2 billions addressed letters – even though e-mail and WhatsApp are increasingly gaining ground.
-This shows that, despite recent developments, the letter as a friendly, personal means of communication that evokes a sense of joy is still indispensable to society.
+In 2019, Swiss Post delivered 1.8 billion addressed letters. even though e-mail and WhatsApp are increasingly gaining ground.
+This shows that, despite recent developments, the letter as a friendly, personal means of communication is still indispensable to society.